elastisys/compliantkubernetes/docs/user-guide/cluster-api.md

 This means that egress traffic will use Network Address Translation (NAT) via the Infrastructure Provider, similar to how home networks behind a router work.
 In turn, this removes the possibility to allowlist traffic from specific Kubernetes Nodes in external services based on the source IP that the external service will see.
 Depending on the underlying Cloud Infrastructure Provider and their features, we cannot guarantee that the IP the external services sees is stable over time.
-Also depending on underlying cloud infrastructure, the IP might not be exclusive for your Compliant Kubernetes environment, so traffic from that IP could originate from other servers that are not related to your environment.
+Also depending on underlying cloud infrastructure, the IP might not be exclusive for your Welkin environment, so traffic from that IP could originate from other servers that are not related to your environment.

 !!!note